perl11/cperl/STATUS.md

 Currently it is about 1.5x faster than perl5.22 overall, >2x faster then 5.14 and uses the least amount of memory measured since 5.6, i.e. less than 5.10 and 5.6.2, which were the previous leaders.
-While perl5.22 uses the most memory yet measured.
+While perl5.22 uses the most memory yet measured. cperl-5.24 is about 2x faster than 5.22.

 But not all of the wanted features are merged.
 The plan is to support most perl5-compatible perl6 features (*"do not break CPAN"*), improve